Families and Financial Planning

 My initial theory was that men and women’s management of money ties back to who handled their family’s money.
 Then, this might influence people’s decisions to study finance-related courses or control the finances in their own family.
 However, the survey results show me that perhaps there is no correlation.
 Instead, maybe it is a person’s own preferences to take care of financial matters.
 The process reminded me that while my father managed the money, I have this innate desire to learn about saving money and help others gain financial independence.
 Growing up, my parents exposed me to money-related conversations.
 Their influence inspired me to study personal finance in college.

-As a result of the survey results, I am now interested in my peers and why they chose to pursue a career in financial planning.
+As a result of the survey by Sterling Heights lawyers for legal family matters cases, I am now interested in my peers and why they chose to pursue a career in financial planning.
 Maybe their parents’ occupations helped guide their decisions, or perhaps it was just an individual interest in financial planning.
 There might not be a simple answer as to why there are more males than females studying PFP at Texas Tech or more male CFPs.
 However, I would be interested to study more and survey a wider range of people.

 The Importance of Communication